Coconut Cream Puffs

 Be sure to use full fat coconut milk with (with 9-15% fat) which is a great substitute for heavy cream in many recipes, as it's high fat content gives rich texture to sauces, puddings, curries, ice-creams and more.

-To start making the cream, place WHOLE MILK and COCONUT MILK in a saucepan and heat just to the boil.
+To start making the cream, place WHOLE MILK and COCONUT MILK in a heavy-based saucepan and heat just to the boil.
 In the meantime, whisk egg yolks, sugar and cornstarch in a heatproof bowl, then pour slowly liquids into this whisking continuously - this is necessary to temper the eggs.

-Transfer everything back to the saucepan and cook until you get thick pudding like cream.
+Transfer everything back to the saucepan and cook stirring until you get a thick pudding like cream.
 Your coconut cream is ready, just strain it and keep in the fridge until ready to use.

 Making the choux pastry